Battle of Uhud: Muslim encampment at Uhud

+"Keep the cavalry away from us with your arrows and let them not come on us from the rear whether the battle goes in our favour or against us; and keep your place so that we cannot be got at from your direction."

 Duels

-The Meccan army positioned itself facing the Muslim lines, with the main body led by Abu Sufyan, and the left and right flanks commanded by Ikrimah ibn Abu Jahl, son of Amr ibn Hishām and Khalid ibn al-Walid, respectively.
-'Amr ibn al-'As was commander of the cavalry and his task was to coordinate the attack between the cavalry wings.
-They attacked with their initial charge led by the Medinan exile Abu ‘Amir.
-Thwarted by a shower of stones from the Muslims, Abu ‘Amir and his men were forced to retreat to the camps behind the Meccan lines.
-The Meccan standard-bearer Talhah ibn Abi Talhah al-‘Abdari, advanced and challenged the enemy to a duel.
-Ali ibn Abi Talib, the cousin of Muhammad, rushed forth and struck Talhah down in a single blow.
-Talhah's brother, Uthman, ran forward to pick up the fallen banner — the Meccan women willing him on with songs and the loud beating of timbrels.
-Hamza ibn ‘Abd al-Muttalib emerged from the Muslim ranks, bringing him to a similar fate as Talhah.
-It was their family that was responsible for the Meccan army's standard-bearing, and thus one by one, Talhah's brothers and sons went to retrieve the Meccan banner and fight unsuccessfully until they all eventually perished.
+The Meccan army positioned itself facing the Muslim lines, with the main body led by Abu Sufyan, and the left and right flanks commanded by Ikrima, son of Amr ibn Hisham and Khalid ibn al-Walid, respectively.
+Amr ibn al-As was commander of the cavalry and his task was to coordinate the attack between the cavalry wings.
+They attacked with their initial charge led by the Medinan exile Abu Amir.
+Thwarted by a shower of stones from the Muslims, Abu Amir and his men were forced to retreat to the camps behind the Meccan lines.
+The Meccan standard-bearer Talha ibn Abi Talha al-‘Abdari, advanced and challenged the enemy to a duel.
+Ali ibn Abi Talib, the cousin of Muhammad, rushed forth and struck Talha down in a single blow.
+Talha's brother, Uthman, ran forward to pick up the fallen banner—the Meccan women willing him on with songs and the loud beating of timbrels.
+Hamza ibn Abd al-Muttalib emerged from the Muslim ranks, bringing him to a similar fate as Talha.
+It was their family that was responsible for the Meccan army's standard-bearing, and thus one by one, Talha's brothers and sons went to retrieve the Meccan banner and fight unsuccessfully until they all eventually perished.
 Following the duels, general engagement between the two armies commenced.
 Meccan confidence quickly began to dissolve as the Muslims swept through their ranks.